SwedbankPay/developer.swedbankpay.com/payment-instruments/card/direct.md

-When you find the `redirect-authentication` operation in the response from the authorization request, you will have to perform an HTTP redirect of the payer to the URI of the `href` to complete the authorization by performing a 3-D Secure authentication with the issuer.
+When you find the `redirect-authentication` operation in the response from the authorization request, you will have to perform an HTTP redirect of the payer to the URL of the `href` to complete the authorization by performing a 3-D Secure authentication with the issuer.

 When the 3-D Secure flow is completed, the payer will be redirected back to the